 All GSCS employees and adults in GSCS facilities will be encouraged to wear a face covering.
 Shields and face masks will be provided for staff.
 Students are encouraged to wear their own face masks at school when physical distancing is not possible.

-As for Regina Catholic Schools, masks and temperature checks are not required according to the SHA guidelines but there is unavoidable mass movement and contact that does not allow physical distancing, face masks can be used.
+As for Regina Catholic Schools, masks and temperature checks are not required according to the SHA guidelines but if there is unavoidable mass movement and contact that does not allow physical distancing, face masks can be used.

 For more information about this story, click here.